osm2pgsql-dev/osm2pgsql/docs/osm2pgsql.md

 # MIDDLE OPTIONS

 -i, \--tablespace-index=TABLESPC
-:   Store all indexes in a separate PostgreSQL tablespace named by this parameter.
+:   Store all indexes in the PostgreSQL tablespace `TABLESPC`.
+This option
-    This allows one to e.g. store the indexes on faster storage like SSDs.
+    also affects the tables created by the pgsql output.

 \--tablespace-slim-data=TABLESPC
 :   Store the slim mode tables in the given tablespace.